htw-imi-showtime/showtime-website/content/ss21/bachelor/b4-manifesto/concept.md

   {{<image src="man_concept_2_en.png" alt="4 Phasen" caption="" >}}

-  - The final concept includes two circles on each side that can be placed on the area using the User Interface in the Manifesto-Core frontend app.
+  - The final concept includes one circles on each side that can be placed on the area using the User Interface in the Manifesto-Core frontend app.
   - Due to the current situation with the pandemic, multiple circles is a more appropriate solution.

   {{<image src="man_concept_4_en.png" alt="4 Phasen" caption="" >}}